 Colt DCS expanding flagship Paris data centre

-Colt Data Centre Services (DCS) has announced further expansion of its flagship data centre in Paris.
+Colt Data Center Services (DCS) has announced further expansion of its flagship data center in Paris.

 The company will be adding an additional 6.9 MW of capacity to the facility in a move that it says is a direct response to demand from existing customers.

-The Paris South-West data centre provides multi-tenant colocation facilities, with an efficient design providing for a power usage effectiveness of less than 1.2.
+The Paris South-West data center provides multi-tenant colocation facilities, with an efficient design providing for a power usage effectiveness of less than 1.2.